Create a Docker File and using Docker file Build Images

 This Dockerfile provides a clear, reproducible method for building a containerized Python application.

-* docker build . -t my_python_app .
+docker build -t my-image .

 This command will build your Docker container based on the instructions in the Docker file you created.
 Make sure you run this command within the docker_config directory where your Dockerfile is located.
-The -t flag tags your image my_python_app for easy reference.
+The -t flag tags your image my-image for easy reference.

-To verify that your Docker image has been successfully built, use the docker images command, which will list all Docker images on your system, including your newly created my_python_app image.
+To verify that your Docker image has been successfully built, use the docker images command, which will list all Docker images on your system, including your newly created my_image image.
 This allows you to confirm that your image is ready for use.

-• docker images
+docker images

 Manage Images Commands